foxofarctic/rogueLike/doc/game_design.md

 Lucas has a poor sense of direction.
 One night on one of his midnight strolls through Mordor, he stumbles his way into a castle full of dangerous creatures.
 He must find his way out!
 ### Mechanics

+### Notes

+git:
+  * file system = working directory - local
+  * move to staging area using add command (remove using reset) - local
+  * move to repository using commit (checkout gets old version) - local
+  * move to remotes using push (pull takes from remotes to working directory) - remote